WQQO: History

 The Toledo duopoly of 1470AM/105.5FM has always been owned by the Lew Dickey family, first as Midwestern Broadcasting, then as Cumulus Broadcasting/Media.

 The station re-branded as "Star 105" in 1998, changing format from adult contemporary to hot adult contemporary.

 In April 2007, Star 105.5 became Toledo's home for Delilah's syndicated love-songs program, which competes with the John Tesh show on Clear Channel's WRVF.
 WWWM had previously aired Delilah for a time during the late 1990s.
 At the same time, the station became known as "Star 105.5" rather than simply "Star 105" and modified its playlist in a more mainstream AC direction, adding more music from the 1970s.
 However, after Star 105.5 dropped Delilah, and in 2008 replaced her with the Billy Bush show, the station returned to hot AC and pre-1980s music was dropped.

 In April 2008, WWWM-FM began continuous HD Radio digital radio broadcasts.

 WWWM was re-branded as "Star 105" on March 19, 2012, concurrent with a format switch to contemporary hit radio; "Andrew Z in the Morning" was picked up for morning drive at this time, but dropped from the lineup that December.
 In September 2014, Denny Schaffer returned to the Toledo market to host morning drive on WWWM.

 On the morning of April 1, 2016, WWWM re-branded as "Channel 105.5", completing its shift back to Hot AC.
 By that June 22, WWWM re-branded as "Q105.5" under new WQQO calls; the WWWM call sign was subsequently parked on a co-owned Eden Prairie, Minnesota station.

 On September 4, 2020, at 3 p.m., WQQO dropped the hot adult contemporary format and began stunting with popular 1990s and 2000s hip hop and pop hits, while announcing a change to come at 5 a.m. on September 8.
 In addition, the station dropped the "Q105.5" branding.
 At the promised time, WQQO shifted back to CHR as "Q105".

+On September 1, 2023, ahead of the Labor Day weekend, WQQO shifted to a hot adult contemporary format leaning towards 1990s and 2000s music, though retaining the "Q" brand and a small amount of more current and recurrents, mirroring similar format shifts at Top 40 outlets across the country in the previous year.